I Have Been Admitted

 Health Care Insurance

-SDSU requires all enrolled international students to have adequate health insurance.
-Health care in the U.S. is costly and the health insurance requirement protects international students in the case of illness or injury, guaranteeing students affordable access to the U.S. health care system.
-For more information on purchasing health insurance, visit the International Student Center website.
+SDSU requires all enrolled international students to have adequate health care insurance.
+Health care in the U.S. is costly and the health care insurance requirement protects international students in the case of illness or injury, guaranteeing affordable access to the U.S. health care system.
+For more information on purchasing health care insurance, visit the Health Insurance for International Students website.
 This requirement needs to be completed before your first day of classes.

 All students must meet specific immunization requirements.
 Please visit the Student Health Services website for the latest information regarding immunization requirements.